U.S. senators voice concern over Chinese access to intellectual property

 Several U.S. lawmakers have been focusing recently on Chinese technology firms.

-Last week, two other Republican senators - Marco Rubio and Tom Cotton - introduced legislation that would block the U.S. government from buying or leasing telecommunications equipment from Huawei Technologies Co Ltd or ZTE Corp (0763.HK), citing concern the Chinese companies would use their access to spy on U.S. officials.
+Last week, two other Republican senators - Marco Rubio and Tom Cotton - introduced legislation that would block the U.S. government from buying or leasing telecommunications equipment from Huawei Technologies Co Ltd or ZTE Corp, citing concern the Chinese companies would use their access to spy on U.S. officials.